MaximilianMcC/SpriteStackingEditor/README.md

 # SpriteStackingEditor
-program for making sprite stacking art
+sprite stacking is when you stack sprites and it looks 3d